top of page

 National Sleep Day: The Foundation of Physical Recovery and Wellbeing

-This National Sleep Day, I find myself reflecting on one of the most undervalued aspects of health and recovery that I encounter in my physiotherapy practice.
+This National Sleep Day, I find myself reflecting on one of the most undervalued aspects of health and recovery that I encounter as a practicing physiotherapist in London.
 Time and again, I see patients whose physical symptoms are intricately connected to poor sleep quality, yet sleep is often the last thing we consider when addressing musculoskeletal problems.

 The relationship between sleep and physical health is profound, bidirectional, and frequently overlooked in our 24/7 society.